MindscapeHQ/raygun4node/README.md

 ### Sending custom data

-You can pass custom data in on the Send() function, as the second parameter.
+You can pass custom data in on the Send() function, as the `customData` parameter.
 For instance (based off the call in test/raygun_test.js):

 ```javascript
 client.send(new Error(), { customData: { 'mykey': 'beta' } });